 - To Make the Meringue Topping: Set up a clean double boiler – I always use the metal bowl of my kitchenaid mixer on a pot of boiling water and it works perfect.
 When the water is simmering, add egg whites and sugar and whisk until the sugar has dissolved, about 3 minutes – you want them warm to the touch and smooth so you can tell the sugar is dissolved.
 Put bowl back into your mixer, or if not using just transfer to a cool enough to touch bowl then, add the vanilla extract and cream of tartar.
 Whip (with the whisk attachment) on high for about 5-7 minutes, or until the mix starts to become stiff and glossy.
 You’ll know the mixture is ready when it will hold a stiff peak without deflating.
 Add topping to prepared brownies and smooth with the back of a wooden spoon, creating some peaks for decoration.

 - To Brown Meringue: If using a broiler, set oven rack about 8 inches below the flame and preheat for about 5 minutes.
-Add brownies and keep a close eye on them, adjusting the pan as needed so that they brown evenly – I was at my Mom’s and didn’t have a torch so I used this method which worked fine but wasn’t quite as pretty as the torch method.
-If you are using a kitchen torch, torch topping by moving the flame in circular motions so not to stay in one spot for too long (it will burn) over the meringue until the surface is evenly browned.
+Add brownies and keep a close eye on them, adjusting the pan as needed so that they brown evenly.
+If you are using a kitchen torch, which I to prefer because it looks so dramatically beautiful – torch topping by moving the flame in circular motions so not to stay in one spot for too long (it will burn) over the meringue until the surface is evenly browned – careful not to set your parchment on fire – but possibly do this next to the sink just in case!

 Recipe adapted from feed feed Ultimate Smores Brownie